isminazzsonmezz/Weather_App_with_Flutter/README.md

 EN:

   ⚠️ API key security:
-  This project uses environment variables for the API key.
+  This project uses API key.
   Please create your own key to run the project.

 🚀 Project Overview